 Fortunately, we are in the midst of one of the best job markets in half a century.

 Thanks to widespread labor shortages in industries with employers who value many of the skills auto workers already have, GM’s expendables should have little trouble finding their next opportunity.
-Our research shows they may even be qualified to fill certain mid-skill roles working with the very technology that’s kicked them off the assembly line.
+Our research shows they may even be fit to fill certain mid-skill roles working with the very technology that’s kicked them off the assembly line.

 Blue Collar Boomtowns